axondeepseg/axondeepseg/docs/source/documentation.rst

 **Required arguments:**

--t MODALITY
-                    Type of acquisition to segment.

-                        **SEM**: scanning electron microscopy samples.

-                        **TEM**: transmission electron microscopy samples.

-                        **BF**: bright field optical microscopy samples.

 -i IMGPATH
                     Path to the image to segment or path to the folder where the image(s) to segment is/are located.

 **Optional arguments:**

 -m MODEL            Folder where the model is located, if different from the default model.

--s SIZEPIXEL        Pixel size of the image(s) to segment, in micrometers.
-                    If no pixel size is specified, a **pixel_size_in_micrometer.txt** file needs to be added to the image folder path ( that file should contain a single float number corresponding to the resolution of the image, i.e. the pixel size).
-The pixel size in that file will be used for the segmentation.

 -v VERBOSITY
                     Verbosity level.